mdafzal1994/cyber_security/prototype pollution vulnerabilities.md

 Prototype pollution is a JavaScript vulnerability that enables an attacker to add arbitrary properties to global object prototypes, which may then be inherited by user-defined objects.
 This allows the attacker to tamper with the logic of the application and can also lead to denial of service or, in extreme cases, remote code execution.

 **How do prototype pollution vulnerabilities arise?**
 Prototype pollution vulnerabilities typically arise when a JavaScript function recursively merges an object containing user-controllable properties into an existing object, without first sanitizing the keys.
 This can allow an attacker to inject a property with a key like __proto__, along with arbitrary nested properties.

+For example, an attacker could submit a payload like {"__proto__": {"isPolluted": true}} through an API or form, and all objects in the application could inherit the isPolluted property.

 **What is a prototype in JavaScript?**